ICI Viewpoints

 1Investors seeking bonds have a choice: they can buy existing bonds that are already on the market with their coupon interest rate set at the time of issuance, or newly issued bonds with coupons set at today’s rates.
 If rates have risen since the existing bonds were issued, the old coupon interest rate produces a smaller yield than the newly issued bonds offer.
 To compete, sellers of existing bonds must lower their prices, producing yields (coupon divided by the selling price) that are competitive with current interest rates.

-Shelly Antoniewicz is the Deputy Chief Economist at ICI.
+Shelly Antoniewicz is the Chief Economist at ICI.

-James Duvall is an Economist at ICI.
+James Duvall is an Assistant Director at ICI.

 Topics